 “I don’t want to be encouraging use.
 If someone sees three pills are ‘safe’ and then dies, then I’m complicit.
 It will never happen at Hope Estate.”

-Event director Chris Murray said his team worked with the venue and authorities “before, during and after the event, to implement as many harm-minimising measures as possible”.
+A spokesperson for event promoter Falcona said it worked with the venue and authorities “before, during and after the event, to implement as many harm-minimising measures as possible”.

-“We believe we provided a safe environment for our ticketholders – their experience was our first priority – and the very low numbers of drug-related arrests attest to the quality of the crowd at Hot Dub Wine Machine events,” Mr Murray said in a written statement.
+“We believe we provided a safe environment for our ticketholders – their experience was our first priority – and the very low numbers of drug-related arrests attest to the quality of the crowd at Hot Dub Wine Machine events,” the spokesperson said in a written statement.

 “There’s always going to be unavoidable outliers that occur at an event of this magnitude – when there’s upwards of 10,000 people together – but we were fully prepared in the event that an incident out of our control should happen to take place.